ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 ## Teaching Assistants

-TA Contact Info and Office hours will be added on eClass.
+TA office hours will be added on eClass.

 # Course Content